-Significant Development in Our Business
+Significant Developments in Our Business

-On April 8, 2010, we acquired Silicon Storage Technology, Inc. (SST), a public company based in Sunnyvale, California, in a merger transaction for \$3.05 per share, a total of \$353.8 million, which included \$295.4 million of cash consideration for the outstanding shares of SST common stock, and \$58.4 million of SST shares acquired by us on March 8, 2010.
-The fair value of the SST shares held by us on April 8, 2010, the acquisition date, was equal to the fair value at March 8, 2010, the date the shares were acquired, and we did not recognize any gain or loss on remeasurement of the shares.
-SST business acquired included a variety of different business units including a licensing business focused on opportunities in the embedded control market, a microcontroller business, a variety of memory businesses and a Wi-Fi business.
-Our primary reason for this acquisition was to gain access to SST's SuperFlash technology and extensive patent portfolio, whichwe believe are critical building blocks for advanced microcontrollers.
-See Note 3 above for further discussion of our SST acquisition.
+On April 8, 2010, we acquired Silicon Storage Technology, Inc. (SST), a public company based in Sunnyvale, California, in a merger transaction for \$3.05 per share, or a total of \$353.8 million, which included \$295.4 million of cash consideration for the outstanding shares of SST common stock, and \$58.4 million of SST shares acquired by us on March 8, 2010.
+The fair value of the SST shares held by us on April 8, 2010, was equal to the fair value at March 8, 2010, the date the shares were acquired, and we did not recognize any gain or loss on such shares.
+The SST business acquired included a variety of different business units including a licensing business focused on opportunities in the embedded control market, a microcontroller business, a variety of memory businesses and a Wi-Fi business.
+Our primary reason for this acquisition was to gain access to SST's SuperFlash technology and extensive patent portfolio, which we believe are critical building blocks for advanced microcontrollers.
+See Note 3 of the notes to condensed consolidated financial statements for further discussion of our SST acquisition.

-The amount of continuing SST revenue and earnings included in our condensed consolidated statements of operations for the period April 9, 2010 to June 30, 2010 was \$18.4 million and \$4.8 million, respectively, and has been incorporated into our discussion below.
+The amount of continuing SST revenue and earnings included in the condensed consolidated statements of income for the three months ended September 30, 2010 was \$60.2 million and \$10.3 million, respectively.
+The amount of continuing SST revenue and earnings included in the condensed consolidated statements of income for the period April 9, 2010 to September 30, 2010 was \$114.9 million and \$17.4 million, respectively.